dotscha/dfliconv2/README.md

 On the left side of `=` you can have a variable or a range of variables like above and on the right side you can specify a single or coma separated list of variables and integer constants.
 If the variable list on the left side is longer than the list on the right side the later is repeated periodically during assignment.

+You don't have to use a "full" range, you can use "xshint_008...xshift_015" too.
+Every variable that is lexicographically between the begining and the end of the range will be included in the range in lexicographical order.

 I think you get the idea.